AshampooSystems/boden/docs/docs/guides/extending/writing_view_modules.md

-# Writing a View module
+# Writing a New View Module

 ## Intro

+This guide will use the `LottieView` class implementation as an example to demonstrate the steps needed to extend the Boden Framework with new standalone view module.

 Boden views consist of two parts:

-1. The outward facing View class
-2. The inner platform specific ViewCore implementation

-This guide will use the LottieView class implementation to highlight the specific steps needed to implement new Views.
+1. The outward facing platform-independent [`View`](../../reference/ui/view.md) class.
+This is what users of your view component will usually see and interact with.
+2. The internal platform-specific [`View::Core`](../../reference/ui/view_core.md) implementation.
+This part of the view implementation is usually hidden from users of your new view component.

-## Module structure
+## The Module Structure

-A View module consists of the public part ( Mostly the View class ), and a number of platform specific implementations:
+A view module consists of the public part (mostly the `View` class), and a number of platform-specific implementations:

 ```
 lottieview